 Whenever a patent relies upon the filing date of an earlier but still pending application, the public is entitled to see the portion of the earlier application that relates to the common subject matter, and also what prosecution, if any, was had in the earlier application of subject matter claimed in the patent.
-The interested party may file a petition to the Commissioner for access to the application.
+The interested party may file a petition, accompanied by the petition fee, to the Commissioner for access to the application.
 (See § 1002.02(k).)